Rosminians: Grace Dieu Manor Catholic School, UK

 Victims of abuse by staff at Grace Dieu Manor School, England are suing the Rosminians.
 Their abuse was catalogued in the BBC documentary Abused: Breaking the Silence.

 Industrial schools in Ireland

 The Rosminians ran St Joseph's Industrial School, Clonmel (known as Ferryhouse) and St Patrick's Industrial School, Upton.
 Both were investigated by the Commission to Inquire into Child Abuse.
-Like many residential institutions in Ireland, following publication of the Ryan report in 2009, Ferryhouse and Upton were recognised as places of systematic physical and sexual abuse of children carried on over many years.
+Like many residential institutions in Ireland, following the publication of the Ryan report in 2009, Ferryhouse and Upton were recognised as places of systematic physical and sexual abuse of children carried on over many years.
 Sexual abuse by members of the religious order was a chronic problem and it was dealt with in a manner that put the interests of the order, the institution and even the abuser ahead of that of the children.
 Abusers were transferred to other institutions, putting children at those institutions at risk.
 The Rosminian order was aware of the criminal nature of the abuse, but did not treat it as a crime.